Angie Girl: Broadcast

 Angie Girl aired on ABC from 13 December 1977 to 27 June 1978.

 Some episodes of Angie Girl were released in the United States as part of The Casebook of Charlotte Holmes.
 The stories were framed by live-action segments featuring actors Michael Evans and Bernard Fox playing the roles of Sherlock Holmes and John Watson.
+Some segments featured Michael Allinson as Holmes.